Generalizing causal inferences from individuals in randomized trials to all trial-eligible individuals: The Coronary Artery Surgery Study (CASS)

-We implemented the methods from Section \ref{section_estimators} to estimate the 10-year mortality risk (cumulative incidence proportion) under surgery and medical therapy, and the risk difference and risk ratio comparing the treatments for all eligible patients, including those who did not consent to randomization.
+\paragraph{Estimands} We estimated the 10-year mortality risk under surgery and medical therapy, and the risk difference and risk ratio comparing the treatments for the target population of all trial-eligible individuals.

-We fit logistic regression models for the probability of participation in the trial and the probability of the outcome with the following covariates: age, severity of angina, history of previous myocardial infarction, percent obstruction of the proximal left anterior descending artery, left ventricular wall motion score, number of diseased vessels, and ejection fraction.
-We chose these variables based on a previous publication analyzing the same data \cite{olschewski1992analysis} and we did not perform any model specification search.
-Of the 2099 patients, 1688 had complete data on all baseline covariates (733 randomized, 369 in the surgery group and 364 in the medical therapy group; 955 non-randomized); for simplicity, we restricted our analyses to patients with complete data.
-We used bootstrap resampling (10,000 samples) to obtain percentile 95\% confidence intervals (normal distribution-based bootstrap intervals were nearly identical and are not shown).
+\paragraph{Model specification} We fit logistic regression models for the probability of participation in the trial, the probability of treatment among randomized individuals, and the probability of the outcome (in each treatment arm) with the following covariates: age, severity of angina, history of previous myocardial infarction, percent obstruction of the proximal left anterior descending artery, left ventricular wall motion score, number of diseased vessels, and ejection fraction.
+We chose these variables based on a previous analysis of the same data \citep{olschewski1992} and did not perform any model selection.

+\paragraph{Missing baseline covariate data} Of the 2093 trial-eligible individuals, 1686 had complete data on all baseline covariates (731 randomized, 368 in the surgery group and 363 in the medical therapy group; 955 non-randomized).
+For simplicity, in the main text we only report analyses restricted to individuals with complete data.
+To examine whether missing data influenced our results, we repeated our analyses using (1) multiple imputation with different models for the missing data conditional on the observed data (multivariate normal multiple imputation and multiple imputation with chained equations) \citep{little_rubin_2014statistical} and (2) IP of missingness weighting for non-monotone missing data \citep{sun2018inverse}.

+\paragraph{Inference} For all analyses, we used bootstrap resampling (with 10,000 samples) to obtain normal distribution-based 95\% confidence intervals (results using percentile intervals were very similar and are not shown).